sunpy/sunpy/docs/dev_guide/contents/extending_fido.rst

 Sunpy's data search and retrieval tool (``Fido``) is designed to be extensible, so that new sources of data or metadata can be supported, either inside or outside the sunpy core package.
 There are two ways of defining a new client, depending on the complexity of the web service.
 A "scraper" client inherits from `~sunpy.net.dataretriever.client.GenericClient` which provides helper methods for downloading from a list of URLs.
-If the service you want to add has easily accesible HTTP or FTP URLs that have a well defined folder and filename structure, this is probably the best approach.
+If the service you want to add has easily accessible HTTP or FTP URLs that have a well defined folder and filename structure, this is probably the best approach.
 If the service you want to add requires making requests to an API with parameters for the search and getting a list of results in return, then you probably want to write a "full" client.

 Before writing a new client, ensure you are familiar with how searches are specified by the `sunpy.net.attr` system, including combining them with logical operations.